 The organizing vision and quiz.
 The book’s focus on why.
 I’m a firm believer in understanding why we do the things we do.
 Honestly, it’s the only way to figure yourself out and then take corrective action.
 You know, it’s kind of like why do you shop so much?
 If you look at your life, you might find that you loathe your job, or maybe you’re unhappy in your marriage.
 See?
 Why is a big deal.
 And of course, it can help you figure out why your organizational skills are less than stellar.

 What’s my organizing vision?
 To be organized like a hotelier.
-You know, one of those chic french boutique hotels that labels everything.
+You know, one of those chic French boutique hotels that label everything.
 Sadly, this isn’t happening, because well, I’m still purging things.

-These questions get you thinking and motivated to putting a reason behind getting organized.
+These questions get you thinking and motivated to put a reason behind getting organized.
 It’s a great trick and one of the things I loved most about the book.

 Uncovering Your Organizing Style